Labirintami/doc/docs/calendar2/index.md

 description: DHTMLX Calendar is a smart datepicker solution for websites or applications that allows selecting dates, ranges of dates, and time.
 It's easily configurable and highly customizable.
 ---

 DHTMLX Calendar is a component that allows users to view and select dates.
-You can create the Calendar in several modes: days, months, years and use a timepicker in it.
+You can create the Calendar in several modes and use a timepicker in it.
 The useful date picker feature is implemented in the Calendar and ready for usage.

 This component is a great solution for your website or application.
 Check [online samples for DHTMLX Calendar](https://docs.dhtmlx.com/suite/samples/calendar/).